The Year of Study Abroad

 As for my reasons for starting Transitions Abroad: these had a great deal to do with my situation as a young professor of humanities in a new school, Hampshire

 College, that had no programs and no resources for study abroad.
-Having worked and studied for three years in Europe and traveled with my family for another year across North Africa and the Middle East to India, I was aware of how long-term
+Having worked and studied for many years in Europe and traveled with my family for a year in Eastern Europe and another year across North Africa and the Middle East to India, I was aware of how long-term

 immersion in other cultures helps us to better understand ourselves and others.
 I saw that my students who returned from an overseas sojourn—after having worked, volunteered, studied, or simply lived for a period of time in a community—were

 more open to learning after having encountered cultural values and ways of life different from those they had hitherto taken for granted.

 This, I believe, is the most important reason for study abroad, just as I believe that study abroad is the most important educational opportunity for undergraduates, an opportunity that too few take advantage of—largely